SALT LAKE CITY — The days are dotted with medications and supplements. To keep her awake. To keep her asleep. To keep her comfortable.

 "There are many factors that determine how well a person can improve from their symptoms and some of it relates to motivation and discipline and some of it relates to fate and their disease state and how long they've had it and how severe it is," Bateman said.
 "A lot of people think the fat, lazy ones don't get better and the motivated ones do, and I really don't think that's true."

 And that is where further research is needed.

 "Every bit of research out there shows that this disorder responds somewhat to cognitive behavioral therapy and exercise," Bateman said.
-"Somewhat means you can improve symptoms a little, doesn't mean you have cured the disease."47 comments on this story
+"Somewhat means you can improve symptoms a little, doesn't mean you have cured the disease."

 For now, they do what they can.
 But both Shumway and Wright long for the days not far gone, when they were a visible part of their communities and could live the lives they were made for, enjoying pastimes that have since passed.